adishjain/GoogleResultScrapper/README.md

 This plain java code uses JSoup to scrap the URLs of the search results.
 ##Features till now
 1. Right now it just scrapes the front page results.
 These are limited to 10 for now.
-2. Goes through each of the resulting URLs and scrapes the "p" tag within the page.
+2. Goes through each of the resulting URLs and scrapes the "p", "span", "strong", "b", "pre", "summary" tag within the page.

 ###Features to added soon
 1. Maintaing the list of results from all the pages.
-2. Scraping "span", "article", "strong", etc tags from it.
+2. More tags to be tracked for the text.
+3. Downloading images from the crawled webpages.
+4. Maintain a separate file for each of the url.
+The file will contain text and images as well.